Featuring safety tips on grilling and outdoor fun, as well as delicious recipes.

 Sunlight exposes us to ultraviolet (UV) radiation in the form of invisible A and B rays (UVA and UVB), both of which can be harmful to your skin.

 Be sure to use a broad spectrum product that protects against both UVA and UVB rays.
-Good options include sunscreens that contain Parsol 1789 (avobenzone) and sunblock with titanium dioxide or zinc oxide.
+Good options include those containing Parsol 1789 (avobenzone), titanium dioxide or zinc oxide.

 Please remember – no product completely blocks the sun’s rays.